nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 ### 3.7.
 To mark tasks as completed: `MARK`

-You can use this command to identify tasks that you have accomplished and completed.
+You can use this command to identify and mark tasks that you have accomplished as completed.

 Format: `MARK` `Task Index` <br>